-An advertisement for the Stocktons' second gym, the side-by-side men's and women's gym called Stockton Studios, makes these advertising strategies even more apparent.
-The ad read, "Stockton Studios Specializing In, For Men: Weight Gaining, Conditioning, For Women: Bust Development, Figure Contouring, Home Courses."
+198 &quot;For the Ladies," Strength and Health, October 1948, 37, read, "Stockton Studios Specializing In, For Men: Weight Gaining, Conditioning, For Women: Bust Development, Figure Contouring, Home Courses."
 The terms used to describe men's training were more raw and clear, focused on building muscle and strength.
 In contrast, women's training was described with a feminine lens focused on making women more physically attractive to men.
-This speaks to the power of men's heterosexual desires in shaping how some
+This speaks to the power of men's heterosexual desires in shaping how some of these women trained and, as a result, how women's gyms were advertised.
+Furthermore,